 With electronic submission of manuscripts and reviews the EMB society expects to reduce the time from submission to publication, and make the review process more transparent to the author by allowing electronic status checks of the review progress.
 Please read the Peer Review Process of the EMBS at this site to find out about the calendar and details of the review.
 The IEEE EMB Society is studying the application of sanctions against authors who have plagiarized work or are discovered to have made duplicate submissions to other journals.

 By policy, IEEE owns the copyright to the technical contributions it publishes on behalf of the interests of the IEEE, its authors, and their employers; and to facilitate the appropriate reuse of this material by others.
 To comply with United States copyright law, authors are required to sign and submit a completed IEEE Copyright Form with their original submissions and again with the finalized manuscript prior to publication.
 This form, a copy of which appears in issues of the transactions, returns to authors and their employers full rights to reuse their material for their own purposes.
-See the main IEEE website to obtain an electronic version of the copyright form.
+See the IEEE Author Center to obtain an electronic version of the copyright form.

 Author Consent Form